Yandex Cloud

 9. Under Service settings:

-1. Enter the password for the admin user.
+1. Enter the password for admin.

 • Lowercase Latin letters